What the AI Boom Actually Means for Your Portfolio

 Chip demand, agentic AI spending, and a Fed that might hike instead of cut — here's how the pieces connect, and the questions worth asking before you act on any of it.

-Three threads have been running in parallel this year: massive AI infrastructure spending, a genuine (if uneven) enterprise shift toward agentic AI, and a macro backdrop that's more uncertain than the 'rates are coming down' story most investors priced in a year ago.
+Three threads have been running in parallel this year: massive AI infrastructure spending, a genuine (if uneven) enterprise shift toward agentic AI, and a macro backdrop that's more uncertain than the "rates are coming down" story most investors priced in a year ago.
 None of these threads exist in isolation.

 Thread one: the capex is concentrating, not broadening